USD ($)

 Advantages of Bus Topology

-This topology is simple and cost-effective, making it suitable for small networks.
-Below are the key benefits of using bus topology for network design.
+● This topology is simple and cost-effective, making it suitable for small networks.

-Ideal for Small Networks: Bus topology works best for small networks, where devices can be efficiently connected in a simple, linear fashion without the need for complex configurations.
+● Ideal for small networks, where devices can be efficiently connected in a simple, linear fashion without the need for complex configurations.

-Simple and Easy to Set Up: It is one of the easiest topologies to implement, as it requires minimal setup and configuration, making it ideal for networks with fewer devices.
+● One of the easiest topologies to implement, requiring minimal setup and configuration, making it ideal for networks with fewer devices.

-Easy to Expand: Adding new devices to a bus topology is simple; you can just attach them to the backbone, without significant changes to the overall network.
+● Adding new devices to a bus topology is simple; you can just attach them to the backbone without significant changes to the overall network.

 Disadvantages of Bus Topology

-Difficult to Troubleshoot: If the entire network goes down, pinpointing the issue becomes very challenging due to the shared nature of the communication medium.
+● Difficult to troubleshoot if the entire network goes down, as pinpointing the issue is challenging due to the shared communication medium.

-Not Suitable for Large Networks: As networks grow, performance and reliability decline, making it impractical for larger setups.
+● Not suitable for large networks, as performance and reliability decline with network growth, making it impractical for larger setups.

-Need for Terminators: Both ends of the main cable require terminators to prevent signal reflection, which adds to the complexity.
+● Both ends of the main cable require terminators to prevent signal reflection, adding to the complexity.

 Conclusion